 If you’re pondering where to walk in South Cornwall, there are oodles of paths to pick from.
 Whether you fancy something off-the-beaten-track, a stint on the famous South West Coast Path or a ramble somewhere deliciously secluded, then Cornwall’s south coast will see to it in awe-inspiring style.

-With Areas of Outstanding Natural Beauty aplenty, walkers can revel in a sublime range of coast, country, river and cliff scapes everywhere from The Roseland, Falmouth and Fal River to St Mawes, Mevagissey, Fowey and Looe.
+With National Landscapes (formerly Area of Outstanding Natural Beauty) aplenty, walkers can revel in a sublime range of coast, country, river and cliff scapes everywhere from The Roseland, Falmouth and Fal River to St Mawes, Mevagissey, Fowey and Looe.

 A trio of heritage coasts: The Roseland, Polperro and Rame Head, present a magnetic mixture of rural and coastal landscapes; and visitors can explore the green belt of Britain’s far west with a walk along routes such as the Talland and The Giants Hedge, or the Smuggler’s Way – which weaves from Boscastle on the north coast across Cornwall’s majestic Bodmin Moor to Looe’s lulling estuary.